bcervantes-keedio/kloudsense/README.md

 > [*] Module Name: ks-rules-engine:0.1-beta                            [present] [pulled]
 > [*] Module Name: ks-rules-engine-connector:0.1-beta                  [present] [pulled]

-# If you see the same output means that all modules are ready
+# If you see the same output, it means that all modules are ready
 ```